Scroll below for important information for livestock and dogs. Horses - reference the Horse Information tab.

 Items to Remember:

-- COMPLETED animal project book (project book must be completed prior to event)
+- COMPLETED animal project book (project book must be completed prior to the event)

 - Written or typed one page report over what you have learned this year in your project (most project books have this built into their book on a page with a prompt and room to respond).